 Prevention of Fluorosis

 With infants, children under the age of two and older children under the risk of contracting fluorosis, you can consult with your dentist regarding alternatives on how to limit the fluoride intake.
-The key solution is parental vigilance when there is a need to preventing fluorosis.
+The key solution is parental vigilance when there is a need to prevent fluorosis.
 The good news is fluoride toxicity does not cause severe damage or major consequences though any number of children have been visiting their dentists due to fluorosis.

-It will be wise if parents can observe and rectify their children’s’ usage of fluoridated toothpaste.
+It will be wise if parents can observe and rectify their children’s usage of fluoridated toothpaste.
 It is necessary to use toothpaste about the size of a pea.
 This would be enough to protect against fluorosis.
-Children must be taught to spit out the toothpaste after brushing the teeth instead of swallowing it.
+Children must be taught to spit out the toothpaste after brushing their teeth instead of swallowing it.
 Parents must take care not to buy flavored toothpastes as children can swallow this instead of spitting it out.